Gautier30/iot-ReyVai/Renato/additionalThings/Participant Observer Field Diary/README.md

 Also it would again be important to have snapshots of the framework of more stable versions of most libraries.

 Ulno said that a whole stable version is an utopian idea, but a somewhat stable version is doable I believe.

+## Week 9

+The class had shorter slides.
+Only the next project presentation and the LED strip demonstration with some discussions.
+It was a very fluent class.
+Making us take fewer notes and have discussing about the demonstration and videos made the class feel natural timing.

+The only thing in my view is that LED demos should have been done first and than next lab project presented.
+I mean changed the order.

+I also wish that lectures and labs would not be separated.
+Class could just have topics presented and than pratical work on the same day.
+For example, I would have loved it if we worked have tested the LED stirp after the demo in the class.
+For this, maybe "lecture" days could be longer.
+4h.
+Then labs would only be used for the bigger projects.